Heritage Practice Training

 This five-day residential course is designed to introduce the range of measured survey and photographic techniques currently available through both theoretical and practical instruction.
 Accurate and appropriate measured survey and imaging data is a fundamental requirement for the effective conservation, management and understanding of our cultural heritage.
 Such data needs to be cost-effective and sensitive to the nature of the site and any inteventions proposed.

 The course is intended to introduce the disciplines of metric survey and photography for those already working in archaeology or buildings conservation who wish to develop an understanding of differing survey techniques.

 Building Services Engineering and Historic Buildings (dates TBC)

 This one-day course will consider the key principles of installing building services in historic buildings.
 You will come away from the course with a good understanding of how to procure a successful building services project and when it is complete the importance of maintaining your building services installation.

 It is designed for those who are either already working - or wanting to work - with historic buildings.

-Salvage and Disaster Recovery Courses
+Salvage and Disaster Recovery Courses (dates TBC)

-Historic England runs a practical 3-day course that shows delegates how an effective response during an emergency incident can mitigate loss and damage to heritage assets.
+Historic England runs a practical three-day course that shows delegates how an effective response during an emergency incident can mitigate loss and damage to heritage assets.
 This course provides hands-on experience of removing objects from an incident location, assessing of the condition of those objects, and following appropriate first-aid treatment and documentation procedures.
 Participants also learn about how to use essential salvage equipment safely.